A Fingerprint Database Generation Method for RIS-Assisted Indoor Positioning: Simulation Results

 A local coordinate system is established, where the x-coordinate spans the length, the y-coordinate spans the width, and the z-coordinate spans the height of the indoor environment, as shown in Fig.~\ref{riswtfig}.
 A Tx is placed in the y-z plane, and its transmit power is $10~ \mathrm{dBm}$.
 A ULA is equipped at Tx with $\frac{\lambda}{2}$ antenna spacing.
 The Tx antenna is directional with an 8 dB max gain.
 The default number of antennas is set to $4$.
 A RIS is placed in the x-z plane.
 The default number of reflective units in RIS is set to $400$ while the default row number and column number of reflective unit array are both set as 20.
 The length and width of each reflective unit are both equal to $\frac{\lambda}{2}$.
 The positions of Tx and RIS are given by $\bm{\xi}_T=[0, 10, 3] (\mathrm{m})$ and $\bm{\xi}_I=[10, 15, 3] (\mathrm{m})$ while the orientations are given by $\mathbf{e}_T=[0,0,-1]$, $\mathbf{e}_T^n=[1,0,0]$, $\mathbf{e}^{r}=[0,0,1]$, $\mathbf{e}^{c}=[1,0,0]$ and $\mathbf{e}^{n}=[0,-1,0]$.
-A Rx equipped with an omnidirectional antenna is movable with height $1 \mathrm{m}$, and the orientation of RX is given by $\mathbf{e}_{R}^{n}=[0,0,1]$.
+A Rx equipped with an omnidirectional antenna is movable with height $1 \mathrm{m}$, and the orientation of Rx is given by $\mathbf{e}_{R}^{n}=[0,0,1]$.

-The area of interest (AoI) for the positioning sensing server is a subarea of the above indoor environment with length $10 \mathrm{m}$ and width $10 \mathrm{m}$.
+The AoI for the positioning server is a subarea of the above indoor environment with length 10 m (from 5 m to 15 m on the x axis) and width 10 m (from 0 m to 10 m on the y axis)\footnote{For the sake of tractability, a 2-D AoI is used in simulations.
+When a 3-D AoI is considered, only the coordinates of Rx are modified from 2-D vectors to 3-D vectors to compute distances and angles, while the rest of the simulation process remains unchanged.}.
 To develop a fingerprinting database, the AoI is divided into a grid with uniform spacing of $0.2 \mathrm{m}$ in each dimension.
 At each grid center, RSS values are measured multiple times.
 The default number of measurements is $20$.
-Within the measurement phase, an experiential configuration is used to generate diverse radio maps over the AoI.
-Specifically, the beamforming of Tx is set as an uniform vector, and the phase shifts of RIS are set according to an efficient beam sweeping (EBS) scheme \cite{alhafid2024enhanced}, so that the energy of reflected signal is directed to cover the AoI uniformly.
+By default, the proposed UFSS is used to determine the RIS phase configurations.
 With these configurations, fingerprint databases are generated.